Financial Conduct Authority v Arch Insurance (UK) Ltd & others: NFU Mutual Class Actions

 NFU Mutual became a notable focus of controversy regarding its handling of COVID-19 business interruption claims.
+The law firm indicated that once the full claimant group—expected to total approximately 90—is officially added to the action, it will stand as one of the largest, if not the largest, Covid-19 business interruption group claim filed against a single insurer in terms of claimant count.

 Initially, NFU Mutual publicly declared it would not cover pandemic-related claims, stating a duty to remain solvent.

 This stance, despite the insurer's Head of Reputation claiming to be focused on "empathetic" crisis communication, was widely disputed by policyholders, leading to significant contention.

 Public scrutiny, including questioning by the House of Commons Treasury Select Committee, prompted a gradual shift.
 NFU Mutual eventually admitted it had made a mistake on home and lifestyle policies, and then invited claims for advanced bookings cancellations where it acknowledged some businesses might have been improperly advised.

 However, the Professional Association of Self-Caterers criticized the disparity, noting cheaper policies paid out while more expensive ones did not.

 Despite the UK Supreme Court's January 2021 ruling and a subsequent FCA "Dear CEO Letter" urging fair claim handling, NFU Mutual continued to dispute liability for many claims.
-This protracted refusal led to allegations of strategic delays, with critics like RLK Solicitors' Chris Guy claiming insurers were trying to:

-Let the company go bust so the claim dies, or stall long enough to make it time barred."
+This protracted refusal led to allegations of strategic delays, with critics like RLK Solicitors' Chris Guy claiming insurers were trying to:Let the company go bust so the claim dies, or stall long enough to make it time barred.
 These concerns were echoed in Parliament by MP Helen Morgan in June 2025, six years after the pandemic began, questioning NFU Mutual's progress on FCA recommendations amidst repeated litigation suspensions.

-The enduring dispute, particularly concerning "non-damage denial of access" extensions, has resulted in at least two live class actions against NFU Mutual: South Farm Limited and others (filed July 2024) and Innventure Limited and others (recommenced July 2024).